AI narrator for stories and scripts | HeyGen

 Adjust pacing, pauses, and tone to match your script.
 Consistent delivery ensures your narrator stays aligned with brand or learning goals.

-Produce narration in multiple languages and accents to support international audiences.
+Produce narration in many languages and accents to support international audiences.
 Maintain quality and clarity across every version.

 Fast generation and easy export